eriknl/sonny/README.md

 # sonny
-Sonoff firmware replacement with OTA update, MQTT and more
+[WIP] Sonoff firmware replacement with OTA update, MQTT and more